HomeAIThe Biggest Mistake You Can Make With AI

 Planned BenefitsMarket positioning, capability building12+ monthsLong-term competitive advantage

 The key is establishing baseline measurements before you implement anything.
 You can’t measure improvement if you don’t know where you started.
-This seems obvious, but you’d be amazed how many projects skip this needed step.
+This seems obvious, but you’d be amazed how many projects skip this step.

 Resource Planning Reality Check: For every pound you budget for AI software, plan for at least two pounds in supporting resources.
 This includes personnel, infrastructure, training, and ongoing maintenance costs.

 Time allocation is another frequent oversight.
 AI projects don’t follow traditional software development timelines.
 There’s experimentation involved, model training takes time, and iteration is needed.
-Rushing an AI project is like trying to speed up wine fermentation—you’ll just end up with something that doesn’t work properly.
+Rushing an AI project is like trying to speed up wine fermentation: you’ll just end up with something that doesn’t work properly.

-Absence of Success Metrics
+Absence of success metrics

 Quick Tip: Define success metrics before you start development, not after you deploy.
 This forces you to think clearly about what you’re trying to achieve and helps guide development decisions along the way.